EstebanM-M/AI-Projects-/final-projects/4-Deep-Learning-with-Keras-and-TensorFlow/README.md

-# Deep Learning with Keras and TensorFlow
+# Final Project: Deep Learning with Keras and TensorFlow

-Labs here focus on using TensorFlow as a backend for Keras to build scalable deep learning models.
-Includes work on CNNs, RNNs, and model deployment practices.
+This final project implements a TensorFlow-based deep learning model using Keras APIs.
+It demonstrates model tuning, validation strategies, and performance evaluation.